tcmxx/UnityTensorflowKeras/Documents/Installation.md

     }
 ```

+## ValueTuple.dll
+Delete the System.ValueTuple.dll in Unity MLAgent's /Assets/ML-Agents/Plugins folder if it is still there and you have updated Unity with .net 4.71 support.

 ## Test installation
 Go to UnityTensorflow/Examples/3DBall/3DBall scene, and run it in editor.
 If no error message, then it is probably install correctly.